ragamarkely/scanalytics/README.md

 scanalytics is a Python implementation of several analyses used in Supply Chain Analytics & Design.
-I wrote this program to programmatically solve problems encountered in some Supply Chain Analytics and Design class assignments, thus minimizing tedious manual work in spreadsheet.
+I wrote this program to programmatically solve problems encountered in some Supply Chain Analytics and Design class assignments, thus minimizing tedious manual work on spreadsheet.

 # Table of Content
 * Clarke-Wright Savings Algorithm for Vehicle Routing Problem